 That local focus is equally evident at Banff Ave.
 Brewing.
 Predating the beer boom (it opened in 2010), the brewpub is still a main-street hot spot.
 In summer patio season, “You have to be here by 1 p.m. or you’re not getting a seat,” says head brewer Kent Paterson.
 Patron favourite Lower Bankhead black pilsner pairs well with anything on a dining menu peppered with Alberta produce.
 Or see what’s available from the “community tap”: $1 from every pint and bottle supports a local cause.

-Not far from Jasper National Park, Edson’s Bench Creek Brewing embraces the surrounding wilderness, which owner Andrew Kulynych refers to as “a solitude of black spruce and poplar,” with four approachable but robust beers: White Raven IPA (one of Alberta’s best India pale ales), Black Spruce porter, Flint & Steel session IPA and Naked Woodsman pale ale.
-Chance a sighting of the latter from the taproom’s seasonal patio or be undisturbed at a table indoors beside the brew works.
+Not far from Jasper National Park, Edson’s Apex Predator Brewing (formerly Bench Creek Brewing) embraces the surrounding wilderness, which owner Andrew Kulynych refers to as “a solitude of black spruce and poplar.”
+Its five approachable but robust beers—including White Raven IPA, one of Alberta’s best India pale ales—can be enjoyed on the taproom’s seasonal patio or at a table indoors beside the brew works.

 MORE TO READ